 - Divided by 365 to get a daily rate.

-But even then this number will be based 50% on time decay that has already taken place.
-If one is using the finite difference method then it might just possibly make more sense to simple evaluate the current option price, subtract a day from time to expiry and do a second calculation, and then take the second price from the first.
+But even then this number will be based on 50% on-time decay that has already taken place.
+If one is using the finite difference method then it might just possibly make more sense to simply evaluate the current option price, subtract a day from time to expiry and do a second calculation, and then take the second price from the first.